c-marsh/Break-it/README.md

 All sounds can be muted and unmuted.
 By dafault they are on, but don't play until gameplay is initiated.

 ## 2.6 Responsiveness
 - The page is responsive and displays as such, however a keyboard is required to innitiate the game, and play it.
 - The canvas has a fixed 600px height.
 If the view window doesn't currently support this a pop up asks the user to rotate the device to vertical orientation or that the game is not compatible with the screen size.
 - if the screen is less than 685px tall, the footer is hidden.
+- Ball, paddles, and bricks are calculated proportionally to the screen width, resulting in a different play experience on different sized screens.

 ## 2.7 Other Features
+- On page load the game screen bounces into place

-- While LEFT and RIGHT are advertised as control keys, a and d also work in case of playing with a keyboard with no arrows.
+- While LEFT and RIGHT are advertised as control keys, A and D also work in case of playing with a keyboard with no arrows.
+- cheating feature: if the viewport is resized, the game is topped, a warning screen is shown and 1 point is deducted from the saved highscore as a penalty for cheating.

+## 2.8 Levels
+Levels are comprised of a grid of up to 11 bricks wide and 5 rows high.

+6 unique levels are currently implemented in the game, however a feature is that as a result of their construction as an array, it is simple and quick to add more.

-## 2.8 Footer
+## 2.9 Footer
 - a Footer is included with a link to the developers github.
 The icon throbs on hover.

-## 2.9 Potential Future Features
+## 2.10 Potential Future Features
 In no praticular order, here are some additional features that could be implemented:

 - Difficulty modes could be easily introduced by changing start the ball speed and/or paddle move speed